Should I buy a fitness tracker or a smartwatch?

 You'll need to spend at least £70 for a Best Buy fitness tracker, but a couple of decent ones are available for between £30 and £70.

-And you'll generally need to spend at least £90 for a Best Buy smartwatch, but there is one that's often available for around £90.
-You can get some good models for around £85.
+And you'll generally need to spend at least £170 for a Best Buy smartwatch, but there is one that's often available for around £95 and some that are available for between £120 and £150.

 Price is by no means an indicator of performance, though.
 We’ve found fitness trackers and smartwatches that are expensive but inaccurate, uncomfortable and/or awkward to use.